-The board of directors met six (6) times during fiscal year 2016.
-Standing committees of the board of directors currently include the Audit Committee, the Compensation Committee, the Governance and Nominating Committee, and the Strategy Committee.
+The board of directors met twelve (12) times during fiscal year 2018.
+Standing committees of the board of directors currently include the Audit Committee, the Compensation Committee, and the Governance and Nominating Committee.

 All nominees for election as directors at the Annual Meeting were unanimously recommended by the Governance and Nominating Committee and unanimously nominated by the current board of directors, including all of the independent directors.
 Under our bylaws, director nominations may be brought at an Annual Meeting of Stockholders only by or at the direction of the board of directors or by a stockholder entitled to vote who has submitted a nomination in accordance with the requirements of the bylaws as in effect from time to time.
-For this Annual Meeting, we received no director nominations from stockholders, other than the candidates specified by NMP and GPP as described above.
-For additional information, see "Stockholder Proposals for 2018 Annual Meeting of Stockholders."
+For this Annual Meeting, we received no director nominations from stockholders.
+For additional information, see "Stockholder Proposals for 2020 Annual Meeting of Stockholders."

 Our board of directors has determined that Messrs.
-Kaplan, Moseley, Phillips, and Valentine and Ms. Starkey are all "Independent Directors" in accordance with the standards set forth in Item 407(a)(1)(i) of Regulation S-K and in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Green, Lucas, Phillips and Ms. Starkey are all "Independent Directors" in accordance with the standards set forth in Item 407(a)(1)(i) of Regulation S-K and in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.

-There are no family relationships among any of the above named nominees for director or among any of the nominees and any of our executive officers.
+There are no family relationships among any of the above named directors or nominees for director or among any of the directors or nominees for director and any of our executive officers.

-In fiscal year 2016, each director attended at least 75% of the aggregate number of meetings of our board of directors and of the committees of the board of directors on which he or she served.
+In fiscal year 2018, each incumbent director attended at least 75% of the aggregate number of meetings of our board of directors and of the committees of the board of directors on which he or she served.

 Our board of directors has separated the positions of the Chairman of the Board and of the Chief Executive Officer.
 Our board of directors believes that this separation allows the Chief Executive Officer to focus his attention on the day-to-day operation of the business and leadership of the management team.
 The board of directors further believes that having an independent Chairman of the Board provides better accountability between the board of directors and our management team, and facilitates discussions among our directors, formally and informally.
-As Chairman of the Board, Mr. Phillips is responsible for setting the board of directors' meeting agendas in consultation with the Chief Executive Officer and the other directors, and presides over meetings of our board of directors and stockholders.
-Our directors believe that this structure provides strong leadership for our board of directors, while maintaining the Chief Executive Officer as our leader in the eves of customers, employees and stockholders.
+As Chairman of the Board, Mr. Green is responsible for setting the board of directors' meeting agendas in consultation with the Chief Executive Officer and the other directors, and presides over meetings of our board of directors and stockholders.
+Our directors believe that this structure provides strong leadership for our board of directors, while maintaining the Chief Executive Officer as our leader in the eyes of customers, employees and stockholders.